Samsung Electronics ends mobile phone production in China

 The shutdown of Samsung's last China phone factory comes months after it cut production at the plant in the southern city of Huizhou in June and suspended another factory late last year, underscoring gruelling competition in the country.

-The South Korean firm's share of the Chinese market shrunk to 1% in the first quarter from around 15% in mid-2013, as it lost out to fast-growing homegrown brands such as Huawei Technologies and Xiaomi Corp, according to market research firm Counterpoint.
+The South Korean firm's share of the Chinese market shrunk to 1 per cent in the first quarter from around 15 per cent in mid-2013, as it lost out to fast-growing homegrown brands such as Huawei Technologies and Xiaomi Corp, according to market research firm Counterpoint.

 Samsung, the world's top smartphone maker, said it made a difficult decision in a bid to boost efficiency.